 "But our data suggests take up isn’t high enough - even in our biggest cities.
 With fibre ever more available, home broadband users need to know it’s there, and it needs to be priced right, too.”

 Want to compare your own broadband speeds?
-Test your speed and learn about speed stats in your area with our broadband speed test.
+Test your speed and learn about speed stats in your area with our internet speed test.